ezrabru/POLCAM-Live/README.md

 1. MATLAB license (tested and developed using MATLAB R2022a)
 2. MATLAB Toolboxes: Parallel Computing, Optimization, Image processing, Curve fitting, Statistics and Machine Learning
-3. Mac or Windows
+3. Windows only

 ## Installation

-You can install `POLCAM-Live` as a standalone application.
+You can install `POLCAM-Live` as a standalone application for Windows.
 [Click here](https://github.com/ezrabru/POLCAM-Live/raw/main/POLCAM-Live/POLCAM_Live/for_redistribution/MyAppInstaller_web.exe) to download the installer.

 ## Issues